 Is my mentor's concern for code quality excessive?

-There is this question that was asked on Programmers SE on Jun 12, 2015 which I answered, and as a result I received plenty of reputation, as well as a silver badge.
-Unfortunately, after a few days the question was closed as primarily opinion-based and then deleted.
-Since I now have sufficient reputation to view deleted questions, I was able to find it, and I am posting it here for posterity.
+This question was asked on Programmers SE on Jun 12, 2015.
+I answered it, but after a few days the question was closed as primarily opinion-based and then deleted, along with all answers.
+Since I now have sufficient reputation to view deleted questions, I was able to find it, so I am posting the question and my answer here for posterity.

 Is my mentor's concern for code quality excessive? [closed]